Chemistry (Ch) Courses (2018-19)

 Ch 4 ab.
 Synthesis and Analysis of Organic and Inorganic Compounds.
 9 units (1-6-2): .
 Introduction to methods of synthesis, separation, purification, and characterization used routinely in chemical research laboratories.
 Ch 4 a focuses on the synthesis and analysis of organic molecules; Ch 4 b focuses on the synthesis and analysis of inorganic and organometallic molecules.
 Ch 4 a, second term; Ch 4 b, third term.
 Instructor: Mendez.

 Ch 5 ab.
 Advanced Techniques of Synthesis and Analysis.
 Ch 5 a 12 units (1-9-2), second term: Ch 5 b 12 units (1-9-2), first term.
 Modern synthetic chemistry.
 Specific experiments may change from year to year.
 Experiments illustrating the multistep syntheses of natural products (Ch 5 a), coordination complexes, and organometallic complexes (Ch 5 b) will be included.
 Methodology will include advanced techniques of synthesis and instrumental characterization.
 Terms may be taken independently.
-Part b not offered 2017-18.
-Instructor: Grubbs.
+Instructors: Grubbs (a), Agapie (b).

 Ch 6 ab.
 Physical and Biophysical Chemistry Laboratory.
-10 units (1-6-3): second, third terms.
+Ch 6 b 10 units (1-6-3): second term, Ch 6 a 10 units (1-6-3), third term.
 Introduction to modern physical methods in chemistry and biology.
 Techniques include laser spectroscopy, microwave spectroscopy, electron spin resonance, nuclear magnetic resonance, mass spectrometry, FT-IR, fluorescence, scanning probe microscopies, and UHV surface methods.
 The two terms can be taken in any order.
-Instructor: Beauchamp/Weitekamp.
+Part b Not offered 2018-19.
+Instructor: Okumura.

 Ch 7.
 Advanced Experimental Methods in Bioorganic Chemistry.
 9 units (1-6-2): third term.
 This advanced laboratory course will provide experience in powerful contemporary methods used in chemical biology, including polypeptide synthesis and the selective labeling and imaging of glycoproteins in cells.
 Experiments will address amino acid protecting group strategies, biopolymer assembly and isolation, and product characterization.
 A strong emphasis will be placed on understanding the chemical basis underlying the successful utilization of these procedures.
 In addition, experiments to demonstrate the application of commercially available enzymes for useful synthetic organic transformations will be illustrated.
 Instructor: Hsieh-Wilson.